kapazoglou/kapazoglou.github.io/_pages/curated_product.md

 * align with the content team
 * perform high level user testing if necessary

-The process is iterated and documented as required.
+The process is iterated, feedback is incorporated and documented as required.

 > ##### Example: Treatment Plan Diagram
 > Because of the scope of this feature, or rather feature collection, I designed a high level diagram along with a more refined object diagram in order to refine requirements with backend.